zenjen-devs/zenjen-devs.github.io/bio.md

 ### About

 <p align="left">
-Jen specializes in applying data science and analytics to complex industry challenges.
-Proficient in Python, SQL, and statistical methodologies, she has seven years of experience developing analytics platforms spanning automation, predictive modeling, and operational optimization.
+Jen specializes in applied data science & AI for complex challenges in engineering and manufacturing.
+With expertise in Python, SQL, and statistical modeling, she has built analytics platforms that drive automation, predictive insights, and strategic operational efficiency across automotive and aerospace industries.

   <br>
   <br>